The Lowdown on the Best Places Where to Eat in Little Rock

 The tiny, unassuming, blue house that sits in a residential neighborhood has a long history in Little Rock.
 The restaurant started out serving lunches of cold cuts to workers in 1905.
 Later on they added catfish and ultimately, fish ribs or buffalo ribs.

-And because no true Southern meal is complete without dessert, there’s fresh homemade pound cake and and plenty of sweet tea.
+And because no true Southern meal is complete without dessert, there’s fresh homemade pound cake and and plenty of sweet tea to be had.

 Fish ribs at the Lassis Inn